MarquisPierre/mmp200/typography/type-categories.md

 ![workingman]({{site.url}}/mmp200/assets/workingman.png)

-Many have strong and distinct personality and should be selected carefully to fit the message and spirit of the text.
-Not suitable for paragraph text.
+Many display typefaces have strong and distinct personality and should be selected carefully to fit the message and spirit of the text.
+Most are not suitable for paragraph text.